Last night I had a dream.

 If you want to change your life in the most positive sense, get comfortable with being out of your comfort zone.

-When you’re learning something new, you will bump into the walls of your comfort zone.
+When you’re learning something new, you’ll bump into the walls of your comfort zone.

-Your spirit wants to be free.
-It’s when you put yourself into a little box that it feels the need to rebel.
-You will start feeling bored, and restless.
+Your spirit yearns for freedom.
+It’s when you put yourself into a little box that your spirit feels the need to rebel.
+You start feeling bored, and restless.